siegerts/xiegerts.com/content/post/fastapi-fargate-amplify/index.md

 **AWS Amplify provides a great option for this - Serverless containers using API Gateway + AWS Fargate.**

-This guide will follow the steps outlined in the [Serverless containers](https://docs.amplify.aws/cli/usage/containers) outlined in the Amplify documentation and the [FastAPI Docker Deployment](https://fastapi.tiangolo.com/deployment/docker/) documentation to quickly create and deploy a production-ready, scalable REST API.
+This guide will follow the steps outlined in the [Serverless containers](https://docs.amplify.aws/cli/usage/containers) section of the Amplify documentation and the [FastAPI Docker Deployment](https://fastapi.tiangolo.com/deployment/docker/) documentation to quickly create and deploy a production-ready, scalable REST API.

 ### Prerequisites